ErSudhanshuShukla/Arduino-ESP-Projects/Arduino_Projects/Robotics_Vehicles/README.md

 - Smart Parking Alert System
 - Wired Joystick Control Car

-## 📁 Inside Each Project Folder
-Each project folder contains:
-- 📄 `README.md` – Project overview, required components, dependencies, circuit connections, and working principle
-- 💻 `code/` – Arduino `.ino` source code
-- 🖼️ `photos/` – Demo images of the prototype

-## 🛠️ Board Used
-- Arduino UNO

-These projects demonstrate practical robotics concepts such as motor control, obstacle detection, and wireless vehicle control.
+## 🌍 Real-world Use Cases
+- Remote and wired control of small robotic vehicles
+- Obstacle detection and avoidance for autonomous robots
+- Demonstrating RFID-based access and toll concepts
+- Building prototypes for smart parking and vehicle automation